 This set has 3 tiers, meaning you can store and transport various foods in the different sections.
 This is great if you don’t want the fruits intermixing with the homemade pasta or that slice of pizza.
 Each section is the perfect size, and can easily hold a sandwich and snack.
 That being said, this isn’t the ideal choice if you’re sending your kid to school with soup.

-Hugmania Stylish Neoprene Lunch Tote with Shoulder Strap
+Built Stylish Neoprene Lunch Tote with Shoulder Strap

 This model is my favorite on this list which, considering these are all great products, is saying a lot.
 The neoprene is tough, water-resistant, and easy to clean, saving you time and money.
 It keeps the contents cool (or warm), and is incredibly breathable, so food stays fresher, longer.

-Hugmania’s lunch tote is one of the most comfortable and adaptable lunch bags on the market.
+Built’s lunch tote is one of the most comfortable and adaptable lunch bags on the market.
 Better yet, it comes in a huge variety of colors and patterns.
 There’s certainly one that fits your son or daughter’s style.

 There you have it—my 5 top picks.
-If you stick to this list you can’t go wrong!
+If you stick to this list you can’t go wrong.
 Let’s get packing!

 Need some recipe ideas for your child’s lunch?
 See this post for my recommendation on the best cookbook for picky eaters.
-And, for Moms and Dads on the go, pair lunch or breakfast with a hot cup of coffee to keep you energized at work.